Isaacdvs2/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 <br>
 <hr>
 ### Description

-The SQL intro sections teaches us about the basics of sql(MySQL) such as:
+The SQL intro project teaches us about the basics of sql(MySQL) such as:

  * What is a database
  * DML vs DDL statements